 This memory was added on: June 4, 2008

+I got my first close and play when I was 2yrs old for christmas 1977.
 Since I was always messing around with my family stereos, my mom bought me my first record player.
 I remember the color being green and it taking D or maybe C size batteries.

 I never knew what happen to it after a few years later when I got my new record player in 1979 which had disco lights on it. but I would do anything to find that close n play again.

 This memory was added on: February 1, 2008

 OMG!
 I googled Close and Play Record Player and this site came up! my memory is, I am the youngest of 4 girls and my sister who is 2 years older than me received one of these for Christmas one year and I wanted one, but nooooo, i couldn't have one, so one day I wanted to hang out with her and her girlfriend, but nooo, I was the baby and she wouldn't let me so, I came up with the bright idea to pay her back, so I stuffed cheese doodles in her Close and Play to pay her back! lol I didn't mean to ruin it, but she should have let me hang out with her and her friend!
 I was truly sorry about it!

 This memory was added on: January 11, 2008

 I got one for my 7th birthday in November 1966:

 I don't remember all the details about it or what happened to it, but I know it worked well, and I learned from it.
 How did the needle reset when you opened the lid?
 I thought it was a rather clever arrangement, how gravity made it slide back to the starting position.

 My favorite phonograph I own today?
 The 1907 Columbia Graphophone.
 It actually has a lot in common with the Close N Play, namely the way the sound is reproduced through mechanical means.
 It uses a wind up spring motor instead of the 3 D-cells that the Close N Play uses.

 ---Monty Python, from "First World War Noises In Four"